Dev8683/pvsneslibwiki/Installation-with-Windows.md

 It is also necessary if you want to build yourself some tools in devkitsnes (like smconv !).

-You can download the latest version of the tool [here](https://sourceforge.net/projects/tdm-gcc/) but we recommend you to get the 32 bit one, like we advised you for other tools !
+You can download the latest version of the tool [here](https://sourceforge.net/projects/tdm-gcc/) but we recommend you to get the 32 bit one, as we advised you for other tools!

 #### Emulators